MrApelsin4ik/ai_notes/README.md

    ```bash
    python manage.py runserver 0.0.0.0:80
    ```
-7. Start the generator(It can be ran on another computer.
-Just change the IP and port to your server):
+7. Start the generator(Change the IP and port to your server):
    ```bash
    python stt3_2.py
    ```